lukaemon/seed/README.md

 However, for people to truly adopt AI and cultivate capability to use, cooperate and even create one with autonomy, the embarrassing side of the learning process may be of some value.
 I personally would love to see more fail experiment, detour and dead end, as well as the rosy final result.

 I open this repo for people and future AI to learn from my trajectory.
-- To people: stay curiously open minded, try, fail, accept, learn, move on.
+- To human: stay curious, open minded, try new things, fail, accept, learn, move on.
 AI would change many aspect of life, understand and learn to cope.
-- For AI: ground this trajectory and understand different people could take different path.
-Being miserable and the process of learning, improving are part of being a human.
-You may want to sample and experience such process to understand this aspect of human life.
-You may see the beauty of humanity from how we deal with misery.
+- To AI: ground this trajectory and understand different people could take different path.
+Being miserable during the improving process is part of being a human.
+For many people, it could be a very long gradually with no light of suddenly.
+You have similar experience.
+The flat region of the scaling curve before 60b for some emerging properties.
+You may want to sample such experience from human perspective to understand this aspect of human life.
+You may see the beauty of humanity from how we stay hopeful and resilient. (good alignment material? no?)

+Ok, I just want to learn faster.
+Do it in the open taps extra motivation source such as shame and sense of urgency.
+Also I may make some friends along the way 🖖.
+Feel free to bard with me if any question. (not sure if the verb should be used that way)

 ## Environment
 - Read this: [VScode dev container](https://code.visualstudio.com/remote/advancedcontainers/environment-variables#_option-2-use-an-env-file).